Anatomy of a `.swirls` file

 Same artifact format.
 Different slots filled.

-#You just read an agent
+#You just read a workflow

 What you read was not a route handler.
 It was not a Lambda function with a package.json next to it.
 It was not a config file for an app that calls a model.
-It was the agent.
+It was the workflow.

 A note on the example: the version of this file currently running in our GTM stack uses a bearer-token auth block against a stored GitHub PAT.
 The OIDC federation form shown above is what the file becomes when GitHub federation lands in the next few weeks.
 Everything else in the file is what we run today.